 What makes monitoring economies difficult is that there is usually no single series that represents a broad macroeconomic trend on its own in a timely and consistent fashion.
-For example, even something apparently simple such as an inflation trend requires watching many different data series, such as consumer price growth, “core” inflation measures, price surveys, wage increases, labour market conditions, household spending, exchange rates and inflation derivatives in financial markets.
+For example, equilibrium real interest rates and long-term inflation trends are essential factors for fixed income strategies (view post here).
+Yet neither of these is available as an official reliable data series.
+Estimating equilibrium real interest rates requires judgment and macroeconomic modelling (view post here).
+And even something apparently simple such as an inflation trend demands watching many different data series, such as consumer price growth, “core” inflation measures, price surveys, wage increases, labour market conditions, household spending, exchange rates and inflation derivatives in financial markets.
 Market conventions have developed on which data releases to follow and which to neglect.
-However, even following a reduced subset can be challenging, as indicators can carry overlapping information, often send contradictory messages and may be published with varying and frustraingly long time lags.
+However, even following a reduced subset can be challenging, as indicators can carry overlapping information, often send contradictory messages and may be published with varying and frustratingly long time lags.

 Therefore, good macroeconomic trend indicators condense information.
 There are two complementary methods to accomplish this.

 - First, logical connections and sound judgment can provide theoretical structure that allows combining different data series in plausible ways so as to generate a combined more intuitive conceptual indicator.